OpenFn/docs/docs/migration/automated-migration.md

 slug: /self-guided-migration
 ---

-You can use our `export and deploy` functionality to automatically migrate your existing project from v1 to v2.
+You can use our `export and deploy` functionality to self-migrate your existing project from v1 to v2.
 This guide walks you through the steps.

 ### Automated Migration Overview